Ayush69420504/open-hanekawa-bot/Functions.md

 Accepts : query
 Returns : Paginated Embed

-17. search-pyradios
+17. search-radios
-Queries radio database in pyradios,
-Accepts : query
+Queries radio database in https://all.api.radio-browser.info, Accepts : query
 Returns : Paginated Embed

-18. search-internet-radios
-Queries radio database in https://www.internet-radio.com/, Accepts : query
-Returns : Paginated Embed

-19. joinvc
+18. joinvc
 Joins the voice chat of user, errors out if no voice channel, Accepts : None
 Returns : Text

-20. leavevc
+19. leavevc
 Leaves the currently joined voice chat, errors out when no voice channel Accepts : None
 Returns : Text

-21. pause
+20. pause
 Pauses the music player of guild,
 Accepts : None
 Returns : Text

-22. resume
+21. resume
 Resumes the music player in guild,
 Accepts : None
 Returns : Text

-23. reset-env
+22. reset-env
 Resets the player_env.json music_queue.json playlist.json of a guild
 Accepts : None
 Returns : Text (String)

-24. current-volume
+23. current-volume
 Returns the saved volume setting for a particular guild, Accepts : None
 Returns : Text (String) : Text (int)

-25. volume
+24. volume
 Sets the volume of a particular guild, this is saved, Accepts : keyword (int)
 Returns : Conformation message (Text/String)

-26. now-playing
+25. now-playing
 Shows the currently playing track in queue or the radio stream, Requires : Queue Mode or Radio Mode
 Accepts : None
 Returns : Embed

-27. skip-track
+26. skip-track
 Skips playing track in queue, removes it from list and moves on to next, Requires : Queue Mode
 Accepts : None
 Returns : Conformation Embed

-28. queue
+27. queue
 accepts a query, searches in soundcloud and add it the guild's music playlist, if playing, it will be added to queue, if paused, it will be added to queue and music player will be started